az0977776/eau2/report/doc.md

 A `Client` class holds connections to all other clients on the network.
 The client registers with the registration server on startup and discovers the other clients with the help of the server.

 ## Key
 A `Key` object is used as key that is provided to a K/V store.
-A `Key` object contains a byte array and a node index where the value associated with this byte array key is stored.
+A `Key` object contains a `String` object and a node index where the value associated with this `Key` is stored.

 ## Value
 A `Value` object is what a `Key` object is associated with.
-It holds a `char*` byte array of serialized data.
+It holds a `char*` byte array of serialized data and a `size_t` representing the size of the data.

 ## KeyValueStore
 The `KeyValueStore` class manages associations between `Key` objects and `Value` objects.
 A `KeyValueStore` on one process knows about `KeyValueStore` objects on other processes and can access `Value` objects on other processes.
 It is also possible to put `Value` objects into `KeyValueStore` objects on other processes. `KeyValueStore` objects each hold a `Client` object that is used for communication with other `KeyValueStore` objects.